Who are we?

 To provide a requested service or carry out a contract with you.

-In order for us to complete the work you have contracted us on we need to hold personal data on you.
+In order for us to complete the work you have contracted we need to hold your personal data.

 Where we have a legitimate interest